ADVANCED CATARACT TREATMENT

 LenSx is a femtosecond laser, which is a device that creates bursts of laser energy at an extremely fast rate.
 Femtosecond lasers work similarly to LASIK lasers, using ultrafast energy pulses to target and break up tissue or other substances at a molecular level without damaging nearby areas of the eye.

 Most people begin developing cataracts during middle age but may not notice any physical signs.
-Symptoms include:
+Cataract symptoms include:

 - Blurred vision